botre/dotfiles/README.md

 The order of execution matters:

-- scripts/fedora-settings (Fedora only)
+- scripts/ubuntu-settings (Ubuntu only)
-- scripts/fedora-applications (Fedora only)
+- scripts/ubuntu-applications (Ubuntu only)
-- scripts/gnome-settings (Fedora only)
+- scripts/gnome-settings (Linux only)
 - scripts/mac-settings (macOS only)
 - scripts/map-applications (macOS only)
+- scripts/fonts
 - scripts/zsh
 - scripts/asdf-plugins
 - scripts/npm-packages